cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/account-level-nameservers.md

 # Account-level nameservers

 Account-level custom nameservers can be part of any domain, even if the domain does not exist as a zone within any account in Cloudflare.
-These nameservers are organized in different sets and can be applied and used by any zones in the account.
+These nameservers are organized in different sets (`ns_set`) and can be applied and used by different zones in the account.

+For this configuration to be possible, a few conditions apply:

+1. If the domain that is used for the account custom nameservers does not exist within the same account, you must create the `A/AAAA` records on the configured nameserver names (e.g. `ns1.example.org`) at the authoritative DNS provider.
+2. [Subdomain](/dns/zone-setups/subdomain-setup/) or [Reverse](/dns/additional-options/reverse-zones/) zones can use account-level custom nameservers as long as they use a different nameserver set (`ns_set`) than their parent or child.
+3. You can create up to five different account nameserver sets.
+Each nameserver set must have between two and five different nameserver names (`ns_name`) and each name cannot belong to more than one zone.
+For example, if `ns1.example.com` is part of `ns_set 1` it cannot be part of `ns_set 2` or vice versa.

 ## Cloudflare Registrar